bioteam/covid-bioinformatics/README.md

 starting with COV (coronavirus) genome files downloaded from NCBI, then create gene and protein-specific collections, alignments, and HMMs.

-Typical usage:
+# typical usage

-*./download-gb-by-taxid.py*
+*./download-gb-by-taxid.py

-*./feature-to-gene-and-protein.py *.gb*
+*./feature-to-gene-and-protein.py *.gb

-*./seqs-to-aligns-and-hmms.py *.fasta*
+*./seqs-to-aligns-and-hmms.py *.fasta

 The COV genes and proteins are parsed from the GenBank files as features and assigned standard names based on their *product* tags.
 The synonyms for these standard names are listed in *cov_dictionary.yaml*.

 # requirements